Overview

 Let's make sure that the new schema addition is working properly.

-.
+If your server isn't running, you can start it with npm run dev.
 This will start the server at http://localhost:4001.
 Let's head over there in the browser to test out a query with Sandbox.

-show up on the Documentation panel on the left.
+We should see the new field detailedDescription show up on the Documentation panel on the left.

-Let's try this query that retrieves a random recipe and its ingredients: both the text
+Let's try this query that retrieves a random recipe and its ingredients: both the text and detailedDescription fields.

 query GetRandomRecipeIngredients {randomRecipe {ingredients {textdetailedDescription}}}

-When we get data back, we should see that the values for both the text
+When we get data back, we should see that the values for both the text and detailedDescription fields are the same.

 Everything's working as expected!
-Onwards with our plan, we need to mark the text
+Onwards with our plan, we need to mark the text field as deprecated.

-For our use case, we'll use one of GraphQL's default directives: @deprecated
+For our use case, we'll use one of GraphQL's default directives: @deprecated.

-argument, which indicates why it's being deprecated, and which field a client should use instead.
+We apply the @deprecated directive to a field to indicate that the field is... deprecated!
+We should always pass this directive a reason argument, which indicates why it's being deprecated, and which field a client should use instead.
 This is useful information for the clients querying your graph.

 Open up the

-file again.Find the
+schema.graphqlfile again.Find the

-field.
-After the return type of thetext
+Ingredienttype'stextfield.
+After the return type of thetextfield, we'll add the@deprecateddirective, with thereasonas"Use detailedDescription".The

-field should now look like this:schema.graphql"Display text for the ingredient"text: String @deprecated(reason: "Use detailedDescription")
+Ingredient.textfield should now look like this:schema.graphql"Display text for the ingredient"text: String @deprecated(reason: "Use detailedDescription")

 And there we go!